Tahanie Aboushi

-Tahanie A. Aboushi is a Palestinian-American civil rights lawyer and partner at The Aboushi Law Firm in New York City with two of her siblings.
+Tahanie Aboushi is a Palestinian-American civil rights lawyer and partner at The Aboushi Law Firm in New York City with two of her siblings.
 She was a Democratic candidate for Manhattan District Attorney in the June 2021 Democratic primary election, finishing third in the primary.
-Aboushi's platform included plans to decline to prosecute charges stemming from poverty, mental illness, substance use or sex work, to hold law enforcement accountable, protect immigrants, invest in community-based programs, and center survivors and victims.
+Aboushi's platform included plans to decline to prosecute charges stemming from poverty, mental illness, substance use, or sex work.

 Early life

 Aboushi was born and raised in Brooklyn, New York after her parents immigrated from Palestine to the United States.